alexgorji/tutorial-ansible-django-docker-cloud/README.md

      1. Creating a `projects.yml` in `env_vars` and an appropriate playbook `2_install_projects.yml`

    2. Installing the first project.
-   		* (Adding the environmental variables to `projects.yml` for each step.)
    		1. Cloning a private or public git repository with a simple html file into `~/sites` path
-     		2. Running an Nginx container with docker compose to deploy the simple html site on `<YOUR_SIMPLE_HTML_DOMAIN>`:
+     	2. Running an Nginx container with docker compose to deploy the simple html site on `<YOUR_SIMPLE_HTML_DOMAIN>`
-     			1. Nginx config files
-     			2. Using `volume` to mount the html file into the Nginx container.
-          3. The created `docker-compose.yml` file and the Nginx config file (see `roles/nginx-config/template/nginx-html-80.j2` and `roles/docker/templates/html-80.j2`) expect to find an `html` folder containing an `index.html` file in the project root folder.

 3. **Step-3**: ssl letsenscript
    * Adding the environmental variables to `projects.yml` for each step.